 “She volunteered,” Conner said calmly.
 “No salary or life insurance required for her.
 No responsibility for her survival in a hazardous duty zone.
 She even paid for her plane ticket to Nam.
 And the soldiers like her.
 She’s sexy and they don’t mind her salty language.”

-Espino received a signal from the tower guard that the shuttle to Chu Lai was waiting at the gate.
+Espino received a signal from the tower guard that the shuttle to Chu Lai was waiting by the outer gate.
 He marched the Tango troopers to the entrance road, swung back, and gave Duquel a final command.

 “Stay put in your barrack here.
 Stay away from the bar.”
 Duquel felt compelled to run over and board the bus, but the team was out of the compound in minutes.

-Without polishing off his beer or saying thanks to the barmaid, Duquel followed his new field sergeant’s orders and walked hastily back to the Deployment Station tents back at the base compound.
+Without polishing off his beer or saying thanks to the barmaid, Duquel followed his new field sergeant’s orders and walked hastily back to the Deployment Station tents.
 He wished to avoid any new frictions.
 The buck’s authoritative tone made him realize how bonded he already was to his new assignment.
 He sensed that whatever little leeway remained in his life as a US Army soldier was fast fleeting.

 ♠